ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/continuous-delivery.md

 ## Continuous Delivery

 Continuous Delivery is the next step for Continuous Integration.
-The artifacts produced in the Continous Integration stage will be deployed on a production like environment.
+The artifacts produced in the Continuous Integration stage will be deployed on a production like environment.
 It is more about making sure that the software is ready to be released and it can be deployed to production like environment at any time.

 ![cd process](../images/continuous-delivery/cd_process.png)